ePages-de/epages-devportal/_posts/2019/2019-04-01-this-years-hackathon-a-travel-through-time.md

 The ePages Hackathon is an integral part of our calendars.
 Each year we plan two days filled with interesting topics and lots of fun.
 But what does participation in this hackathon actually mean?
-Let me take you on a little time travel to give you some insights into the preparation and the actual event.
+Let me take you on a little time travel to give you some insights on the preparation and the actual event.

 ## Three weeks before the hackathon